Personal

 I’m the mom of three delightful boys.
 The oldest was 2 when I started graduate school, and the other two born along the way.
 I am forever indebted to the amazing teachers at the UW Child Development Lab, who have loved our whole family every step of the way.

-Most of my exercise these days comes from bike commuting with the kids, in this awesome Madsen cargo bike or a fat tire bike in the Minnesota Winter!
+• I have loved bike commuting in this awesome Madsen cargo bike or a fat tire bike in the Minnesota Winter!

 Our most recent backyard adventure has been urban chickens, a garden, and composting.
 I’m working on creating the whole cycle in the backyard to convert our household organic waste and chicken droppings into compost for the garden, which then grows our food.
 Getting eggs from the chickens feels like a gift every day!